akerlund/RTL/axi4s/axi4s_arbiter/axi4s_m2s_2m_arbiter/README.md

 Arbiter which lets two AXI4-S Masters connect to one AXI4-S slave.

 ## Testbench

-Just runs three different HSL values and compares the output with values generated from the Python script.
+The testbench is written in UVM and use the AXI4-S agents located in the **vip** directory.

 ### tc_arb_simple_test